 How do you get out of this complicated situation?

 To deal with such a situation, the company’s site needs to invoke standardized information to capture it.
-Data that are comparable and essential for biscuit manufacturing is available in a specified format.
+Data that is comparable and essential for biscuit manufacturing is available in a specified format.

 The Acquisition follows the primary principle of “Garbage In Garbage Out.”
 It means that individuals must take into account proper training to retrieve correct first-time information.